he1lfire/he1lfire/README.md

 - 👋 Hi, I’m @he1lfire, my name is Valentine.
-- 👀 I’m interested in game development, but for now I need to learn...
+- 👀 I’m interested in programming and game development, but for now I need to learn...
-- 🌱 I’m currently learning assembler, C, and Unreal Engine 4.
+- 🌱 I’m currently learning pascal, then assembler, C, C++.

-U can mail me, if u want: vs.borets@gmail.com
+U can mail me, if u want: hellfire.cfg@gmail.com

 <!---
 he1lfire/he1lfire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.